Dynamics 365

 How does Remote Assist integrate to Microsoft Dynamics 365?

-Remote Assist has been built entirely within the Microsoft ecosystem, using Active Directory for authentication, Microsoft Teams for communication and OneDrive for file storage.
+Remote Assist has been built entirely within the Microsoft ecosystem.
+It uses Active Directory for authentication, Microsoft Teams for communication and OneDrive for file storage.

 In addition to this, Remote Assist is integrated to Microsoft Dynamics 365 for Field Service meaning that engineers have access to case details, customer asset information and previous issues all in one place.
 Users can even use the knowledge base to call up details for equipment they are working on using simple gestures.